bohdanMilenko/musicLibrary/README.md

 __Highlights:__

 - Application is deployed using 3 containers
-- Build custom image with JAR file based on Alpine with preinstalled JDK11
+- Custom built image contains JAR file and based on Alpine with preinstalled JDK11
 - Container with application utilizes MongoDB and MySQL images
 - VOLUME for data persistence and management
 - Containers use overlay network to communicate with each other

 ## High-Level Architecture